Weston County Library

 The Weston County Library is one of 16 Carnegie Libraries built in Wyoming, funded by the Carnegie Library Program and constructed in 1911 with a $12,500 grant.
 Today, it still stands and operates as the Weston County Public Library.

 Funding

 The women of the Twentieth Century Club formed a committee to look into building the library.
 With the help of Frank Mondell, Wyoming's US Representative and Newcastle's first mayor, the group was awarded the grant from the Carnegie Library Fund.
-Prior to receiving the fund the group had prove they had a "going library" of 100 books or more.
+Prior to receiving the fund the group had to prove they had a "going library" of 100 books or more.
 In January 1911 the Weston County Library was opened in the back of the existing courthouse.
 In February 1911, Frank Mondell was notified that they would receive the funding from the Carnegie Library Fund.
 The Weston County Commissioners gave the group the land with no expense.
-All of the furnishing within the building were provided by the Twentieth Century Club.
+All of the furnishings within the building were provided by the Twentieth Century Club.